 Gone are the days when a good firewall along with anti-malware and anti-spam software were enough to keep your corporate computer network reasonably secure.
 The rapidly increasing sophistication and proliferation of cybercrime activity has elevated the threat to your network and data security to alarming levels, with small organizations being targeted as often as large ones.

 Ignoring these threats is not a wise choice.
 Doing so means it’s not a matter of if, but when, you will suffer consequences which could include:

 - business disruption

 - data theft

 - loss of customer confidence

 - legal issues.

-Prior to implementing BSC’s Cyber Security Monitoring, an initial Cyber Security Assessment must be completed as a baseline report of the current state of your Cyber Security.
-Any areas needing remediation are addressed, followed by implementation of the chosen level of monitoring.
+Prior to implementing any of BSC’s Cyber Security Monitoring, an initial Cyber Security Assessment must be completed as a baseline report of the current state of your Cyber Security.
+Any areas needing remediation are addressed, followed by implementation of the chosen monitoring options.

 Today’s security best practices call for ongoing monitoring and maintenance of internal and external security, since networks are ever-changing.
 What was secure yesterday might be exploitable or have vulnerabilities today.